bdcaf/bdcaf.github.io/content/coauthored/Filipiak2012.md

-+++
+---
+date: 2012-08-01
-title = "Optimization of sampling parameters for collection and preconcentration of alveolar air by needle traps." date = "2012-08-01"
+title: Optimization of sampling parameters for collection and preconcentration of alveolar air by needle traps.
-+++
+---

 Filipiak, Wojciech and Filipiak, Anna and Ager, Clemens and Wiesenhofer, Helmut and Amann, Anton (2012), **[Optimization of sampling parameters for collection and preconcentration of alveolar air by needle traps.](http://www.ncbi.nlm.nih.gov/pubmed/22621839)** ,